 I emphasized that business leaders should be genuinely altruistic, i.e., giving without expecting any return and acting with a deep care for the wellbeing of the receivers.
 Opportunistic giving does not work.
 It is perceived as manipulation and corruption by the stakeholders, who will act accordingly.
 Many CSR activities of mainstream business fail for this reason.

 I also underlined that the spiritual traditions of humanity require helping the poor and exercise some form of frugality, voluntary simplicity, or spiritual poverty.
 This is the opposite of the “greed is good” and “enrich yourself” mentality of today’s mainstream business.
-For true gift giving a non-materialistic value orientation and higher spiritual purpose is needed.
-Corporate philanthropy is not real if it is just “buying moral satisfaction”
+For true gift-giving a non-materialistic value orientation and higher spiritual purpose is needed.
+Corporate philanthropy is not real if it is just aiming to “buy moral satisfaction”

 I gave a lecture on “Development as Flourishing and Peace” for the international conference on Peace Economics organized by the ABBS School of Management in Bangalore in 21-23 July, 2023.